 A circuit is a group of different activities that are followed in succession.
 They can be dynamic and continually moving or stationary and moving intermittently.
-This article will look at Circuit Stations.
+This article will look at Circuit Stations in a swimming training program.

 Circuit stations allow for high repetition of skills over a particular time frame.
 Students are asked to switch stations after completing an individual skill repeatedly within that time frame.
 This is great for skill acquisition in a swimming class.